Ch4kr4k/semProject/README.md

     python3 get_data.py filename

 File name should be without .csv also if no filename is not specified then we use the default name.
+This Python File use opencv and mediapipe to capture the Landmarks of the hand and panda to create a csv of those Landmarks